errbufferoverfl/garden.errbufferoverfl.me/microfarm/polyculture-practices.md

 ---
-title: "polyculture practices"
+title: "Polyculture Practices"
 author: "errbufferoverfl"
 date: 2023-08-06T20:04:00+10:00
+images: /imgs/www-zanda-photography-RBdE3jv5y68-unsplash.jpg
 categories:
 - Permaculture
 - Sustainable Agriculture
 ---

-While there are no hard or fast rules to using a [[polyculture|Polyculture]] there are common practices that can be implemented depending on the plants, spatial distribution and time spent cohabiting.
+While there are no hard or fast rules to using a [polyculture](polyculture.md) there are common practices that can be implemented depending on the plants, spatial distribution and time spent cohabiting.

 ## Annual Polycultures